matplotlib/basemap/doc/users/installing.rst

   by running ``from mpl_toolkits.basemap import Basemap`` at the python prompt.

-  Basemap includes three auxilliary packages, pydap, pyshapelib httplib2.
+  Basemap includes three auxilliary packages, pydap, pyshapelib and httplib2.
   By default, setup.py checks to see if these are already installed, and if so does not try to overwrite them.
 If you get import errors related to any of these packages,